-He then worked for four years as a sommelier at Robinson Select Alpenkönig restaurant, while simultaneously teaching at the tourism school from which he graduated in St. Johann in Tirol.
+He then worked for four years as a sommelier at the Robinson Select Alpenkönig restaurant, while simultaneously teaching at the tourism school from which he graduated in St. Johann in Tirol.
 That same year he attended, but did not compete in, the World Sommelier Competition with his friend Norbert Waldnig, who won third place.

-In July 2004, Sohm relocated to the United States, partly to perfect his English in order to compete in national and international sommelier competitions as well as to accept the position of wine director at Wallsé, Blaue Gans and Café Sabarsky and in 2006, New York magazine voted him “Best Sommelier in New York.”
+In July 2004, Sohm relocated to the United States, partly to perfect his English in order to compete in national and international sommelier competitions.
+He began working as wine director at Wallsé, Blaue Gans, and Café Sabarsky, and in 2006, New York magazine voted him “Best Sommelier in New York.”
 The following year Sohm joined Le Bernardin and also competed for and won the title of “Best Sommelier in America 2007.”
 Sohm reached the pinnacle of wine competitions when he was awarded the highlycoveted title, “Best Sommelier in the World 2008,” by the World Sommelier Association.

-He is the first representative of America to win this title.
-The two-day competition was held in Rome in May 2008, and consisted of food and wine pairings, blind tastings, a written exam, editing a wine list and performing table service in a mock restaurant.
+He was the first representative of America to win this title.
+The two-day competition was held in Rome in May of 2008, and consisted of food and wine pairings, blind tastings, a written exam, editing a wine list and performing table service in a mock restaurant.

 In 2008, Sohm partnered with the famous Austrian sweet winemaker Kracher, to create a dry Gruner Veltliner from the Weinviertel region in Lower Austria.
-The first vintage, 2009, will be released in spring 2011 following the launch of Sohm’s custom wine key made in collaboration with Château Laguiole.
+The first vintage, 2009, was released in the spring of 2011, following the launch of Sohm’s custom wine key made in collaboration with Château Laguiole.

-Throughout his career, Sohm has never altered his signature approach to wine: infectious enthusiasm and abundant knowledge with no hint of pretension.
+Throughout his career, Sohm has never altered his signature approach to wine: infectious enthusiasm and abundant knowledge with no pretentiousness.
 Food and wine pairings are a passion of Sohm’s and a trait for which he has become well known.